mlg-/bug-squishing/README.md

 6. Every line thereafter is where your error originated from, all the way down into the guts of the Ruby Standard Library.

 The first thing you should do is read that first line carefully, and then follow it back to the line and method that it indicates are problematic.
 Take a moment to assess the code there and use the specific error message to give you a suggestion about what's going on.
-Here are some common Ruby errors:

-`NoMethod`: You're trying to call a method that doesn't exist, that you've misspelled, *or* you're trying to call a method on `nil` (which, technically, is a method that doesn't exist since `nil` has no methods, but that's neither here nor there)
+For example...

-`
+`NoMethod`: You're trying to call a method that doesn't exist, that you've misspelled, *or* you're trying to call a method on `nil` (which, technically, is a method that doesn't exist since `nil` has no methods, but that's neither here nor there).

 ## Beast-mode uses of Pry